Can we distinguish black holes with electric and magnetic charges from quasinormal modes?: Conclusions

 The above results show that the electric and magnetic BHs cannot be distinguished from each other by using the observations of QNMs alone.
 In other words, the observational identification of QNMs being the same as those theoretically predicted by the RN BH does not imply that the BH is purely electrically charged.
 It can be magnetically charged or in a mixed state with magnetic and electric charges.
 However, the dynamics of charged (standard) particles in the vicinity of BHs are different between the electrically and magnetically charged BHs.
 Hence there should be some other ways of distinguishing between the two cases.
-It will be of interest to see whether future observations can find some signatures of magnetically charged BHs.
+It is also interesting to see whether the isospectrality of QNMs holds for rotating BHs with mixed electric and magnetic charges.
+For this purpose, we plan to compute the QNMs of Kerr-Newman BHs by using a recently developed numerical code METRICS \cite{Chung:2023wkd}.
+These issues are left for future separate publications.